 There is only one of me and 15 million people in the UK alone that have these types of conditions.
 I spent many hours putting this course together to educate and empower more solution-focused hypnotherapists about these conditions and how we can help the many millions of people suffering, struggling and barely getting by.
 I believe it is essential that we continue to push and educate ourselves about these long-term health conditions so we can be better therapists as a result.

 My hope is to eventually have a Solution-Focused Hypnotherapist as part of a client’s multidisciplinary team in the future, no matter where they are based.
-To get us working within these teams of professionals and support the clients needs for positive education and change.
-Solution-focused hypnotherapy changes lives, I am living proof of that.
-Additional education and input in these conditions is essential to support them and that is exactly why I wrote my CPD.
+To get us working within these teams of professionals and support the client’s needs for positive education and change.
+Solution-focused hypnotherapy changes lives, and I am living proof of that.
+Additional education and input on these conditions are essential to support them and that is exactly why I wrote my CPD.